CHAT NOW

 Superloop Customer Rating

 Several consumers of Superloop NBN products complain of constant drop-outs and speed latency.
 Others lament how the service provider fails to prorate monthly fees after transferring their billing cycle to the 5th day of service.
-However, the consensus amongst Australian customers is that speeds are okay, but the customer service is lacking going by the 3.2-star rating out of 5 compared to 4.4 for SpinTel on ProductReviews.com.au.
+However, the consensus amongst Australian customers is that speeds are okay, but the customer service is lacking going by the 3.6-star rating out of 5 compared to 4.4 for SpinTel on ProductReviews.com.au.

 SpinTel Customer Rating

 Consumers of SpinTel's NBN connections call their service excellent, as is the price, especially for the higher 50 and 100 packages.
 Besides reliable internet speeds, SpinTel is rated as having better customer service, as is indicated by the waiting time for connection set-up.
-In addition, any broadband connection issues are dealt with quickly and seamlessly by a help desk that's described severally as 'fantastic' and 'excellent.
+In addition, any broadband connection issues are dealt with quickly and seamlessly by a help desk that's described severally as 'fantastic' and 'excellent.'

 Conclusion

 Other than welcome bonus features, the two service providers don't offer many perks or add-ons to their NBN plans, which is okay with most consumers.
-SpinTel focuses on mid-range data offerings of 12 to 100 Mbps, while Superloop goes higher with their 1000 Mbps package.
+SpinTel focuses on value across all tiers up to 750/50 Mbps, while Superloop offers a higher-end 1000/50 Mbps package with impressive 860Mbps typical evening speeds.

 DO YOU NEED HELP TO CHOOSE THE RIGHT PLAN?